 Planning Scheme Amendments

-A planning scheme amendment is a formal process that changes the planning scheme to get a good planning outcome or to support a new policy direction.
+A Planning Scheme Amendment is a formal process that changes the planning scheme to achieve a good planning outcome, or to support a new policy direction.